evacheung0929/UR5e_Simulation_And_Dual_Arm_Control/README.md

 ### URCap file
 Make sure to have installed all the [extensions](https://www.virtualbox.org/wiki/Download_Old_Builds_6_1) for your Virtual Machine in order for it to recognise USB devices
 Install .uRcap file from official website
+Follow [official tutorial for URCap & URSim](https://dof.robotiq.com/discussion/204/how-to-install-robotiq-s-urcaps-on-ursim) and [External Control setup](
-Follow [official tutorial](https://dof.robotiq.com/discussion/204/how-to-install-robotiq-s-urcaps-on-ursim) to get .urcap file to work in URSim
+(https://github.com/UniversalRobots/Universal_Robots_ROS_Driver/blob/master/ur_robot_driver/doc/install_urcap_e_series.md)to get .urcap file to work in URSim

 Make sure to change the default Host IP from URCap to the device that will be running ROS Make sure ROS and URSim are on the same network